pinyaras/GMAClient/README.md

 ## 🚩 TODOs

-- TODO 1: Create a Website for NetAIGym including the 3 Scenarios.
+- TODO 1: Create a Website for NetAI Gym including the 3 Scenarios.
-- TODO 2: show two instance (GMA vs DDPG) at the same time, visualize results using WanDB and influxDB.
+- TODO 2: show two instance (System default vs DDPG) at the same time, visualize results using WanDB and influxDB.
-- TODO 3: two slice plus demo video for GMAsim.
+- TODO 3: two slice plus demo video for NetAI Gym.
+- TODO 4: move the main_rl.py ousite the folder...